 Cell therapy is the use of living cells in the treatment of medical disorders.
 These cells can either be used in conjunction with, or as a replacement to, traditional therapies.
-Cell therapy has been used for many years, beginning with simple, but very effective, blood and platelet transfusions.
-Cell therapies have expanded to include specialized procedures including bone marrow, or stem cell transplants.
+Cell therapy began with simple, but very effective, blood and platelet transfusions, and more recently has expanded to include specialized procedures including bone marrow, or stem cell transplants.
 In this procedure, stem cells are transplanted into patients to restore blood and immune system function that is damaged or destroyed by aggressive chemotherapy used to treat the cancer.
-More recently, emerging cell therapies are being developed utilizing T-cells and dendritic cells to stimulate an immune response in patients with various forms of cancers, infectious diseases or viral infections.
-These forms of cell therapy have been hampered by a number of limitations relating to gaining access to the cells necessary for transplantation.
+Most recently, researchers are developing emerging cell therapies utilizing T-cells and dendritic cells to stimulate an immune response in patients with various forms of cancers, infectious diseases or viral infections.
+While these forms of cell therapy are emerging as potential new treatment options for several diseases, the success of cellular therapy is based, in part, on the need for care providers to be able to access therapeutic quantities of biologically active cells necessary for patient treatment.
+The AastromReplicellTM System is being developed to fill this need